 The EcoQube is a self-sustaining system that leaves you with only two main tasks: to feed your fish and maintain the water level.
 The LED light sits above the plant so that it has adequate lighting to survive.
 The LED UV sterilizer helps to remove bacteria in the tank that may have been caused by overfeeding or adding a new fish.
 The filter sits below the plant.
 If you’re patient to wait at least three weeks for the basil seeds to grow and start to filter the water itself, then this tank is for you.

 The goal is to help people reconnect with the environment.
-It includes a free science project curriculum guide about ecosystems that is perfect for kids’ science projects.
+It includes a free science project curriculum guide about ecosystems that are perfect for kids’ science projects.
 Not to mention, they will have a functional and decorative result.

 What Aquarium Kits May Not Include